huggingface/transformers/docs/source/en/kv_cache.md

 The key and value cache can occupy a large portion of memory, becoming a [bottleneck for long-context generation](https://huggingface.co/blog/llama31#inference-memory-requirements), especially for Large Language Models.
 Quantizing the cache when using `generate()` can significantly reduce memory requirements at the cost of speed.

-KV Cache quantization in `transformers` is largely inspired by the paper [KIVI: A Tuning-Free Asymmetric 2bit Quantization for KV Cache]
-(https://arxiv.org/abs/2402.02750) and currently supports ["~QuantoQuantizedCache"] and ["~HQQQuantizedCache"] classes.
+KV Cache quantization in `transformers` is largely inspired by the paper ["KIVI: A Tuning-Free Asymmetric 2bit Quantization for KV Cache"](https://arxiv.org/abs/2402.02750) and currently supports ["~cache_utils.QuantoQuantizedCache"] and ["~cache_utils.HQQQuantizedCache"] classes.
 For more information on the inner workings see the paper.

 To enable quantization of the key-value cache, one needs to indicate `cache_implementation="quantized"` in the `generation_config`.
 Quantization related arguments should be passed to the `generation_config` either as a `dict` or an instance of a [`~QuantizedCacheConfig`] class.